 As I've aged, I think that type of internal criticism has been at times loud and debilitating to the point of complete paralysis.
 I'm going to give it my best shot at silencing it (or at least ignoring it for once).

 It's easy to underestimate that, as a very fortunate person, I've had the privilege of growing up in a society where I can follow my passions pretty much as the mood takes me.

 For the past 20 years, I've been part of teams creating and building online stuff that ranges from selling shirts & ties, through to enabling people to borrow dogs from their neighbours.

-As I kick this blog off again, I'm inspired to share my journey of designing & building my latest side project, Self Tape Hero (more on that to come), and other design & tech topics when I find them interesting.
+As I kick this blog off again, I'm inspired to share my journey of designing & building my latest side projects, and other design & tech topics when I find them interesting.